Aeroluna/LunaCoopMod/README.md

 Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.

-- Reworked mind control effects to keep upgrades of targeted unit.
+- Buffed mind control effects to keep upgrades of targeted unit.
-- Reworked Dark Archon Mind Control ability to no longer take up supply.
+- Buffed Dark Archon Mind Control ability to no longer take up supply.

 Who cares if it's OP?
 If Zeratul exists, what does OP really mean anyways?
 This affects Vorazun's Dark Archons, Karax's Sentries, Tychus's Vega, and Zeratul's Serdath Legion.